 - Self Check-in: By clicking a link in an email or going to the Need Responses area of their profile, volunteers access options for checking in, and can later access options for checking out.
 Volunteers can also schedule their check-in and check-out times in advance as needed.

-Note: To activate the email with the link, go to Communication > Notifications, find your "Volunteer Self Check-in" template, and switch it to Active.
+Note: Self check-in is only available for Recurring Shift and Custom Shift needs.
+To activate the email with the link, go to Communication > Notifications, find your "Volunteer Self Check-in" template, and switch it to Active.

 - Agency/Program List Check-in: An agency or program manager checks volunteers in and out using a device (tablet, laptop, etc.) provided at the site of the volunteer work.
 The agency or program manager accesses the check-in/check-out feature from their management area.